 A private school system preserves the Danish language.
 Also, the political participation of the Danish minority is ensured by a special law.

 So after we made the reason for those fluent passages between Denmark and this part of Germany clear, let’s continue with our stroll through Friedrichstadt.
 The next amazing building is right across the street from the Paludanus House.
 The two gabled house dates back to 1624.

 Just like the above-introduced Crooked House, it was also constructed as a warehouse.
 Therefore, it bends slightly forward to give access to the gable.
 The attic still bears witness to the large quantities of loads that were stored here.
 Actually, it was used to store grain, coal, and other goods until the 20th century.

 In the 19th century, the two parts of the building got a mutual, centrally located entrance area in a neo-Gothic style.

 However, the two parts were separated again as part of the urban redevelopment measures in the 1980s.
 This way, elements of the time of the original construction were revamped.

 Today, the house is privately owned, and the owner runs a tailor’s atelier.

 The Crooked House

-Back in the day, construction first took place on the corner plots.
+Back in the day, construction first took place on corner plots.
 Therefore, the so-called Crooked House was the town’s second building that still exists.
 It dates from the early 1620s, obviously.
 The west gable, which is inclined far forward, is its most remarkable feature.

 Older photos show a hatch on the upper floor.
 Since the upper part of the house was used for storage, the gable is slanted forward to make it easier to hoist goods upwards.
-Although this can be seen in many houses from the founding period of Friedrichstadt, no other is bending as extremely as this one.
+Although this can be seen in many houses from the founding period of Friedrichstadt, no other is bending as extreme as this one.